 - If you file a separate return from your spouse, you are automatically disqualified from several of the tax deductions and credits mentioned earlier.

-- In addition, separate filers are limited to a smaller IRA contribution deduction.
+- In addition, separate filers are usually limited to a smaller IRA contribution deduction.

 - They also cannot take the deduction for student loan interest, or the tuition and fees deduction.

 - The capital loss deduction limit is $1,500 when filing separately, instead of $3,000 on a joint return.